Steam reforming: Autothermal reforming

-The main difference between SMR and ATR is that SMR only uses air for combustion as a heat source to create steam, while ATR uses purified oxygen.
-The advantage of ATR is that the H_{2}:CO ratio can be varied, which can be useful for producing specialty products.
+The main difference between SMR and ATR is that SMR uses air as the combustion heat source to generate steam, whereas ATR uses purified oxygen.
+The advantage of ATR is that the H_{2}:CO ratio can be varied, which can be useful for producing speciality products.
 Due to the exothermic nature of some of the additional reactions occurring within ATR, the process can essentially be performed at a net enthalpy of zero (ΔH = 0).

 Partial oxidation

 Partial oxidation (POX) occurs when a sub-stoichiometric fuel-air mixture is partially combusted in a reformer creating hydrogen-rich syngas.
 POX is typically much faster than steam reforming and requires a smaller reactor vessel.
 POX produces less hydrogen per unit of the input fuel than steam reforming of the same fuel.

 Steam reforming at small scale

 The capital cost of steam reforming plants is considered prohibitive for small to medium size applications.
 The costs for these elaborate facilities do not scale down well.
 Conventional steam reforming plants operate at pressures between 200 and 600 psi (14–40 bar) with outlet temperatures in the range of 815 to 925 °C.